WHO WE ARE

 We are a completely service-oriented company specializing in family friendly wilderness recreation.
 We value our client relationships above all else and enjoy tremendous customer loyalty.
 Our purpose is to provide the finest available outdoor experience for each and every one of our paddlers.

 Our services include providing rental equipment and shuttle transportation for your individual or group river trip.
-Rental equipment includes canoe or kayak, paddle, personal flotation device, and river maps.
-Shuttle service includes picking you up from your hotel or campsite and taking you to your launch location, as well as dropping you off at your hotel or campsite at the end of your trip.
+Rental equipment includes canoe or kayak, paddle, personal flotation device, and river map.
+Shuttle service includes picking you up from your hotel or campsite (based on location) and taking you to your launch location, as well as dropping you off at your hotel or campsite at the end of your trip.
 Safety orientations are provided for every trip, and are geared toward the specific stretch of river that you will be paddling.

 Canoe and kayak trips are a great team-building opportunity for wilderness explorers of all ages.
 These trips are ideal for families and youth groups, such as Boy Scouts, Girl Scouts, YCMA groups, school field trips, and church groups.